pacharajson/project2_Bangkok_Housing/README.md

 # Project 2: Bangkok Housing

-# Business Problem Statement: Affordable Housing Access
+## Business Problem Statement: Affordable Housing Access
-Investigate ways to improve access to affordable housing in Bangkok for lower-income residents while maintaining quality and sustainability.

-Many people in Bangkok are looking for affordable housing options.
-Creating a platform (website/application) that helps users find affordable housing units based on their budget, family size, and preferred subdistrict can serve this need.
+According to property company (Land and House Co., Ltd.), The compapny would like to know the property price in each property type in Bangkok and around Bangkok (urban area such as Samut Prakan and Nonthaburi) to make further research and development in property that can help company to survey house pricing and will expand property in Bangkok.
+- Company target market has many customer segmentation.
+Now the company estimate house pricing approximately 1.5 million to 3.5 million Thai Baht because nowdays, people are willing to save their money and utility cost is increased.
+- Company is looking for property near station, for example, BTS, MRT, ART, and other skytrain stations.
+- Where is the most price sensitivity? and where is the least?

-# Data Dictionary
+## Data Dictionary
 | Column Name | Data Type | Description |
 |---|---|---|
 | id | int | ID of selling item |